Clergy & Religion Research Collaborative

 Clergy Health Initiative

 Ministry is a complex profession – full of purpose and meaning.
 However, the challenges of ministry, combined with the need to prioritize their sacred calling, can prevent pastors from tending to their own well-being.
-We believe congregations and communities flourish when pastors have permission and tools to foster their physical, emotional, and spiritual health.
+We believe congregations and communities flourish when pastors have the permission and tools to foster their physical, emotional, and spiritual health.
 To that end, we identify, test, and promote evidence-based practices to support the well-being of clergy.

 Religion & Social Change Lab